inasafe/inasafe-doc/docs/source/developer-docs/bug_reporting.rst

 - Greens are used for issues handled in the current sprint
 - Petrol is used for Features requests
 - Blue is used for tagging the area of the problem (Optimization, System Architecture, Postprocessing, ...)
+- Navy is not used yet
-- Navy is used for Governance and Rollout
+- Purple is used for Governance and Rollout
 - Gray is for issue sizes

 When the same hue is used with more saturations, as a rule of thumb, the darker saturations mean more important.